lucasassislar/nucleusjs/README.md

 # 4. Nuke Parameter
 	You can add the nuke parameter to an HTML element to execute functions with it.

+	You can implement a new function by using __nukeHandlers.yourFunctionName, with parameters (words, parent).
+	See __nukeHandlers.exists for the most basic implementation.

 # 4.1 Foreach
 		The foreach function will loop through all elements in an array, and repeat the code based on it.